 The Home Energy Score uses a simple 1-to-10 scale where a 10 represents the most energy efficient homes.

 The mission of the Home Energy Score program is to build market value for home energy efficiency among single-family and townhomes.
-We envision the Score becoming the go-to metric for valuing, understanding, and financing home energy efficiency with nationwide household recognition.
+Home Energy Score accomplishes this by valuing, understanding, and financing home energy efficiency with nationwide household recognition.

 - An energy efficiency score based on the home's envelope (foundation, roof, walls, insulation, windows) and heating, cooling, and hot water systems